iot-edge-foundation/iot-edge-heartbeat/README.md

 the message is sent with the following message property:
 - "content-type", "application/edge-heartbeat-json"

+## Code example

+This module is based on an example shown (here)[https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module]

 ## Contribute

 This logic is licenced under the MIT license.